Welcome to the Alfort family archives

 On these pages you will find lots of material about the descendants of Erik Alfort (1659-1730).

-Since his father, a British master shipwright, emigrated to Sweden in the middle of the 17th century, the family tree has grown very large.
-Only one small branch still bears the name of Alfort – the one which we shall call D1b: Alfort in Stockholm, but there are other branches with the names Ahlfort, Alford (in America), Ahlforth (in America) and Alforn and Ahlforn, apart from the many descendants who now have other names.
-All branches of the tree are eventually to be described in this archive, but it will take a long time to complete, as there are several thousand people to get acquainted with.
+Only one small branch of the family still bears the name of Alfort.
+It is the one I belong to, and which we shall here be calling D1b: Alfort in Stockholm.
+However, there are other branches with the names Ahlfort, Alford (in America), Ahlforth (in America), Alforn and Ahlforn, apart from the many descendants who now have other names.

 I have studied thousands of documents from all sorts of archives in order to understand what kind of people they were who planted the tree and made it blossom back in Östergötland more than three centuries ago.
 I was astounded and touched by their life stories and could not stop my search.
 Now I long to recount some of the stories to you!